-I'm not in a rush to get into anybody’s pants, I want to get to know you and find that chemistry before we get there.
+I'm not in a rush to get into anybody’s pants, I want to get to know you and find that chemistry when we get there.
 That said, I AM looking for a lover.
-I realize I'm probably looking for something even rarer than the proverbial unicorn – an interesting person with a brain and a sex drive plus mutual attraction - basically a good friend with benefits with the emphasis on the “Friend” part – though the benefits part is also important.
+I realize I'm probably looking for something even rarer than the proverbial unicorn – an interesting person with a brain and a sex drive plus mutual attraction - basically a good friend with benefits with both parts equally important.

 I have many varied interests from Buddhism to quantum mechanics to Jungian thought to liberal politics to cooking with side-tracks to organic gardening, crafts, boat building (dories), remodeling, computers, river running, Wilderness and most especially reading and books.
 Music, some politics, and movies are all good additives.- and that doesn't touch the list.
 I want you to stretch my mind and worldview as well as turn me on.
 I want a unique person who enriches my life as much as I enrich theirs.